-Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing’ Lie Before Being Fired From ‘Lethal Weapon’
+Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing Lie’ Before Being Fired From ‘Lethal Weapon’

-Clayne Crawford is telling his side of the story about his being fired from Fox’s Lethal Weapon series, and it doesn’t show execs in a great light.
+Clayne Crawford is telling his side of the story about his firing from Fox’s Lethal Weapon series, and it doesn’t show execs in a great light.
 While he admits making some bad choices about his behavior, he charges that showrunners blackmailed him and have told outright lies about what happened.
 He shared his perspective on what happened with hosts of the Drinkin Bros podcast Wednesday.

 Crawford says that he contacted one of the producers, McG, when the articles about his on-set behavior first came out and pointed to Damon Wayans as the obvious source in his view.
-McG suggested he contact Warner Brothers and said he would do the same according to E!
+McG suggested he contact Warner Brothers and said he would do the same, according to E!
 Online.
-When Crawford contacted head of Warner Brother TV, Peter Roth, it didn’t go as he had hoped it would.
+When Crawford contacted the head of Warner Brother TV, Peter Roth, it didn’t go as he had hoped it would.

 “He said, ‘Clayne, I can’t promise you that I can save your job, but what I can tell you is that you have to make a public announcement apologizing, publicly, to Damon Wayans.’
 I was like, ‘What the f***?’
 I was like, ‘Peter, why would I apologize publicly because he and I had a riff on set?’
 And he’s like, ‘Clayne, that statement alone tells me you don’t want to come back.'”